 Stress is your internal response to an external threat.
 This threat, known as a stressor, can be either acute or chronic.
 Acute stress, for instance, is the temporary pressure you feel before a major work presentation; your body releases adrenaline and cortisol to sharpen your focus and help you meet the deadline.
 In this way, stress can be positive.

 Chronic stress, however, is sustained over a much longer period.
 It often stems from ongoing relationship struggles, environmental pressures, or financial difficulties.
-It is also shaped by our inherited beliefs – ancestral, cultural, and personal – regarding work, career, and our place in the world
+It is also shaped by inherited beliefs – ancestral, cultural, and personal – regarding work, career, and our place in the world.

 The Impact on Men’s Health